zerovm/zerovm-cli/doc/intro.rst

    adding /home/mg/src/hello/zapp.yaml
    created hello.zapp

-You see the files added to the ZAPP --- here it's simply ``hello.py`` together with the ``zapp.yaml`` file containing the meta data.
+You see the files added to the zapp --- here it's simply ``hello.py`` together with the ``zapp.yaml`` file containing the meta data.

 You can now publish ``hello.zapp`` on your webserver, send it to your